 These pear muffins are made with delicious, juicy pears, fresh ginger and crunchy pecans, and come with a hot honey glaze.
 They are not too sweet, quick and easy to make, perfect for autumnal breakfast or as a snack.

-How to prepare pears for muffins
+How to prepare the pears

-TIP: Peel and cut the pears after you've prepared the wet and dry mixtures and are ready to assemble your batter (pears are prone to discoloration and should not be prepared ahead).
+- TIP: Peel and cut the pears after you've prepared the wet and dry mixtures and are ready to assemble your batter (pears are prone to discoloration and should not be prepared ahead).

-Pear muffins ingredients and substitutions
+Pear muffins - ingredients and substitutions

 - Pears: use pears that are sweet and ripe but have a firm texture.
 Overripe, soft pears, or canned pears, are not recommended.